- Online Training

 Building trust with your athletes is key to developing “buy-in”.
 If your athletes cannot trust you as a person, then they will not trust you as a coach.
+As a coach, learning how to build trust with clients and players is sometimes counterintuitive.
 When it comes to trust, you need to plant seeds of servanthood, water those seeds with love, and then prune the relationship of all the junk that will try to kill the trust that was developed.

 I am not just the S&C Coach at Independence High School in Northern Virginia, but I am also their FCA (Fellowship of Christian Athletes) Character Coach.
 FCA Character Coaches main focus is to impact athletes and coaches for Christ by serving their local teams and being a Godly influence.
 Every Character Coach looks different because FCA does not have a guidebook to show us how to be a successful Character Coach.
 We are basically told to develop relationships with the athletes and coaches and learn how to best serve their particular team.
 There is no right way or wrong way to do this as long as the Character Coach is meeting their needs to the best of their ability.
 One of the main ingredients to developing a strong and lasting relationship with the athletes and coaches is trust.
 Without trust, I cannot begin to make an impact on the athletes or coaches that I am trying to serve.